 We pride ourselves in being solution-oriented and keeping your needs a top priority.
 We strive for customer satisfaction and will work with you to create the best product for your operation.

 Here at Newark Wire Cloth, we can make new DSM dewatering screens, derrick dewatering screens, and screens for other usages without any problems.
-As one of the top dewatering screen suppliers in the industry, just let us know your specifications and intended usage, and we’ll work with you to fabricate the perfect solution to your needs.
+As one of the top dewatering screen suppliers in the industry, just let us know your specifications and intended usage, and we’ll work with you to fabricate the perfect solution to your needs every time.

 Our company was established in 1911, and is a recognized leader in the industrial wire cloth industry.
 We serve a huge range of industries, including aerospace, mining, petroleum production, environmental, pharmaceutical, food production, and many more.
 No matter what kind of wire cloth you need or where you need it, we’ll be able to provide it – either off-the-shelf or as a custom run.
-Give us a call to see what we can do for your business.
+Give us a call for more information and to see what we can do for your business.